2020 Cohort applications are now open! Check back frequently for more listings.

 AmeriCorps VISTA is an amazing experience, but it is also a year-long commitment.
 Make sure you check out the AmeriCorps website as you decide if VISTA is the right thing for you.

 Community Solutions deploys the best problem solving tools from multiple sectors to help communities end homelessness and the conditions that create it.
 Community Solutions co-developed the John and Jill Ker Conway Residence (JJKC), a 124-unit affordable housing development with 77 units of permanent supportive housing (PSH) for formerly homeless individuals.
 At the John and Jill Ker Conway Residence, Community Solutions is dedicated to helping formerly homeless residents thrive in their permanent home by coordinating wraparound supportive services and providing on-site social programming.
 JJKC residents are predominantly veterans (59%), 50+ (81%), male (84%) and Black (92%).
-At the JJKC residence, the VISTA will empower residents to create and implement peer-led initiatives that will bolster resident and staff capacity and increase resident satisfaction, health, and well-being.
-Position filled!
+At the JJKC residence, the VISTA will empower residents to strengthen existing peer-led initiatives and implement new ones that will bolster resident and staff capacity and increase resident satisfaction, health, and well-being.

 Douglass Community Land Trust

 Overseen by City First Homes, the Douglass Community Land Trust (CLT) is a community-based initiative to preserve and increase affordable housing and prevent displacement, initially focused on DC’s wards 7 and 8.
 The key results for the Douglass CLT will be to preserve long-term affordability, creating community-held assets, and to build assets for individuals and families, particularly for long-term residents of Anacostia and other neighborhoods east of the Anacostia River.
 The Douglass CLT has a racial equity outcome as well, given that the residents of Wards 7 and 8 are predominantly poor and African-American.
 Within 10 years, the Douglass CLT aims to acquire land under 750 homes, providing excellent stewardship of the properties and ensuring that the residents not only benefit from stable affordable housing (rental and homeownership), but are part of the decision-making about what happens in their own communities.
-The Douglass CLT and Permanent Affordability VISTA will, by assisting with the launch of the Douglass Community Land Trust, work to ensure that residents of the District of Columbia are able to strengthen the existing community and resist displacement that follows patterns of divestment and subsequent redevelopment.
-Apply to the Douglass Community Land Trust now!
+The Douglass CLT Resiliency & Affordability VISTA will, by assisting in recruiting and activating Douglass Community Land Trust members, work to ensure that residents of the District of Columbia are able to strengthen the existing community and resist displacement that follows patterns of divestment and subsequent redevelopment.

 Mi Casa, Inc.